 European Truck Cartel Case decision is published

 The European Commission has published its decision in the European Truck Cartel case.
-To view the decision in PDF format, click on the following link: EC Truck Cartel Decision
+To view the decision (English version) in PDF format, click on the following link: EC Truck Cartel Decision

 A summary of the Commission’s decision is now available in 23 European languages.
 Each language option can be accessed by clicking on the relevant option below:

 English, French, German, Italian, Spanish, Hungarian, Bulgarian, Czech, Danish, Dutch, Polish, Portuguese, Estonian, Croatian, Greek, Slovenian, Latvian, Lithuanian, Maltese, Romanian, Slovak, Finnish, Swedish.

 Following the announcement by the European Commission of €2.93 billion in fines for the European truck manufacturers that participated in a long running cartel, Claims Funding Europe and leading Dutch law firm, BarentsKrans, issued a press release confirming the commencement of legal proceedings on behalf of businesses from all over Europe that purchased or leased trucks from the cartel during the cartel period from 1997 to 2011.
 To read the press release, click here.

 Below are links to some of the media coverage Claims Funding Europe has received regarding the truck cartel case it confirmed on behalf of the cartel victims.

 Truck Makers Hit With Record Cartel Fine – to read, click here.